-Guiding the Path to Success (GPS) Out of School and Summer Program
+Guiding the Path to Success (GPS) After school and K-12 Summer Program

-Gang Alternative's Guiding the Path to Success (GPS) After school Program and Summer Camp provides M-F, after school, full day and summer camp services to 345 students and their parents (inclusive of 34 CWD) in grades K-8th during the school year and summer months.
-The program serves students at 6 community and school sites located in the Little Haiti, El Portal, West Little River, North Miami and Homestead neighborhoods.
-The program offers fun, engaging, best-practice curricula and activities including literacy, fitness, homework assistance, computer-assisted learning, social skills/lifeskills development, project-based learning, service learning, visual and performing arts, music, dance, character education and unique family engagement events.
-Programming occurs at most sites from 2:30 to 6:30, M-F, with abbreviated programming at the middle school site from 4:00 - 6:30 daily.
+Gang Alternative's Guiding the Path to Success (GPS) provides full day and summer camp services to 345 students and to 34 children with disabilities, who are in K-8 and in high target neighborhoods during the school year and over the summer months.
+GPS currently services students at 6 community sites s well as schools that are located in Little Haiti, Liberty City, Miami Gardens, EL Portal, West Little River, North Miami and Homestead neighborhoods.
+The program offers snacks, reading literacy, fitness, homework assistance and tutoring, computer-assisted learning through I Ready, social skills & life-skills development, project-based learning, volunteerism, cultural and visual/performing art and unique family engagement events.

-The Building Leaders of Character (BLOC) Youth development Program
+Building Leaders of Character (BLOC) Youth Development and Career and College Readiness Program

-UPLIFT Little Haiti Service Partnership is a place based coalition of social service providers working together to provide Care Coordination and comprehensive case management/wraparound services to families and communities where children are at risk of child maltreatment, chronic absenteeism, and children or youth who display disruptive behavior in school or in the community.
-The Service Partnerships also provides community engagement activities that bring communities together around the issues facing their communities.
+UPLIFT Little Haiti Service Partnership is a collaboration between Gang Alternative and an array of social service agencies working together to provide Care Coordination and comprehensive case management/wraparound services to families and communities in high risk neighborhoods and target schools and zip codes.
+The population that UPLIFT are typically at high risk of child abuse and maltreatment, they are referred due to academic performance and behavior, chronic absenteeism.
+The Service Partnership also provides community engagement activities which bring agencies together around the issues facing our community as a whole.

 UPLIFT Little Haiti serves 100 at-risk students from five targeted schools including Miami Edison Senior High, Horace Mann Middle School, Morningside K-8 Center, Toussaint L’Ouverture Elementary School, and Jessie McCrary Elementary School.